-As of May 15, 2020, the City of New Orleans has met the public health milestones for entering a phased reopening process as described by evidence-based guidance for jurisdictions and health departments issued by the World Health Organization, White House, Centers for Disease Control and Prevention (CDC), and Johns Hopkins University.
+As of May 15, 2020, the City of New Orleans had met the public health milestones for entering a phased reopening process as described by evidence-based guidance for jurisdictions and health departments issued by the World Health Organization, White House, Centers for Disease Control and Prevention (CDC), and Johns Hopkins University.
 This guidance identifies when it may be safe to enter a phased easing of restrictions, which allows the reopening of some businesses during the COVID-19 emergency.
-It requires jurisdictions to meet the following four public health milestones in order to enter a phased reopening process or easing of restrictions by moving from Phase 0 (Stay Home) to Phase 1 (Safest at Home).
+It requires jurisdictions to meet the following four public health milestones in order to enter a phased reopening process.
 The four public health milestones and thresholds are currently defined as follows.